SAPAA Newsletter No. 57, February 2026

 4. Nearby Resident Communication Kit, Status: Completed.
 How to communicate with nearby residents to encourage them to report on the site.

-5. Deriving a Historical Naturalness Score using AI, Status: Completed.
+5. Deriving a Historical Naturalness Score using AI, Status: Ongoing.
 Evaluate how AI can estimate the naturalness score for historical SIRs.

 Taking students out into a Natural Area is a great way for them to understand what we do and how it is done.
 On 2026-01-31, Riverlot 56 was visited again.
 Thank you to Myrna Peters who assisted with the trip.